Moniter123/build-cdn/_posts/2017-09-25-how-i-built-my-own-cdn-for-less-than-100-usd-vday-2017.md

 eventUrl:           https://vday.hu/2017/
 ---

-In my quest for the fastest website on the whole internet, I ventured into the unknown and started building my own CDN.
 I spoke live on the 7<sup>th</sup> of November on the Hungarian Virtualization Day.
 The slides are available below.